catkin/xylem/docs/design.rst

     directories is checks if they contain ROS packages with ``package.xml`` files or ``.xylem`` files.
 There is an order on which frontend takes precedence, which can be overwritten by explicitly specifying the frontend.

-This last alternative might make for the best *just works* user experience, but needs to be carefully thought through in order to not appear confusing.
+  + *Nikolaus*: This last alternative might make for the best *just works* user experience, but needs to be carefully thought through in order to not appear confusing.

 Rules specification